gooostaw/Marlin/buildroot/share/dwin/bin/README.md

 ### splitIco.py

 The `splitIco.py` script reads an ICO file and extracts the component JPEG images, saving them in a new folder.
-Each icon is named by its index in the ICO, also using symbol names from Marlin's `dwin.h` header file for the display.
+Each icon is named by its index in the ICO, also using symbol names from mvCNC's `dwin.h` header file for the display.

 ### makeIco.py